dheera/shoji-lamps/README.md

 # 3D printable mini Shoji lamps

 These are mini lampshades in the [Shoji](https://en.wikipedia.org/wiki/Shoji) style that are fully 3D printable.
 They make use of some ancient joinery techniques to fit together like a puzzle and can be assembled with **no glue or screws**.
-I highly recommend you use PETG if you plan to use them outdoors.
-PLA just all-around sucks and will disintegrate in the sunlight.

 ![shoji3](/images/shoji3.jpg?raw=true "shoji3")
 ![shoji1](/images/shoji1.jpg?raw=true "shoji1")